Cedric Bakambu calls for DR Congo to axe head coach Florent Ibenge | Goal.com

 "When he came on board, the team's ranking was very low, but he was able to finish third at the 2015 Afcon and in the quarterfinals in 2017.
 But today, the team no longer progress.
 In order to move forward, I think the entire technical staff need to be replaced."

-Chelsea legend Claude Makelele is reportedly nearing appointment as the next DR Congo coach after his recent outings in Kinshasa.
+Chelsea legend Claude Makelele is reportedly nearing appointment as the next DRC coach after his recent outings in Kinshasa.

 Although Bakambu does not have an idea of recent happenings in the country's football, he admitted it would be an honour to play under the ex-France international.